$16,095.00 – $17,995.00

 The Kawai K-500 is the 51” entry in the K-Series line of pianos which debuted in the early 2010s.
 This piano offers massive value for its price point (~$10,000 USD ‘street’, give or take $1000 depending on market), offering several features typically found on pricier European models from C. Bechstein, Sauter, Schimmel.
 The K-500 competes directly with Yamaha’s U3, W. Hoffmann’s V126, and is a close cousin to the Boston 126 (designed by Steinway, produced by Kawai in the same factory & production line).

-Kawai has been building pianos since 1927 and is currently one of the top-rated pianos manufactures in the world.
-With over 200 piano products available, Kawai is highly focused on building a product to meet every customer need.
-The Kawai K500 is a perfect example of a product that offers exceptional performance, while still giving great value.
+Kawai has been building pianos since 1927 and is currently one of the top-rated pianos manufacturers in the world.
+With over 200 piano products available, Kawai is highly focused on building a product to meet every customer need, whether that’s a portable digital piano for the touring musician, or a 9ft Concert Grand for the world’s finest concert pianists.
+The big brother to the legendary Kawai K-300, the Kawai K-500 upright piano is a perfect example of a product that offers exceptional performance, while still giving great value.
 Over the past 10 years, Kawai has won more industry awards than any other piano manufacturer in the world.

 - Pure Copper Hand-wound Bass Strings

 - Tuned Duplex Scale (Treble) **

 - Extended Key-stick lengths equalize key weight between front and back, and better simulate the grand feel